 Of course, you’ll want to see what Gearset’s problem analyzers are doing to your deployment packages.
 You need to understand why your deployment package is the way it is, both during the deployment and later if you come back to review your deployment history.

-We've recently improved the visibility you have into the changes that problem analyzers make to your deployment package.
-You can already see that problem analyzers are going to take effect on your deployment package during manual deployments from the message that explains the problem and suggests the fix, which you can accept or reject.
+With Gearset, you have complete visibility of the changes that problem analyzers make to your deployment package.
+You can see that problem analyzers are going to take effect on your deployment package during manual deployments from the message that explains the problem and suggests the fix, which you can accept or reject.

 In the example below, Gearset’s missing dependency problem analyzer has been triggered.
 This is because we’re trying to deploy a

 DiscountRate field on which

 DiscountPercentage depends.
 The problem analyzer suggests adding the

 Account object and its subcomponents because this will bring